loomio/loomio_help/content/user_manual/groups/subgroups/index.md

 [Invite people](/en/user_manual/getting_started/starting_a_group/#invite-people) just like you would in a group.

+### Who can see it

+Subgroups [privacy](/en/user_manual/getting_started/starting_a_group/#privacy) works the same as groups' do.
+A secret subgroup will not be visible to group members.

+Closed subgroups will be listed in the **Subgroups** tab, and, by default, members of the parent group can request and – upon approval by an admin – join them.

+See below for more on privacy.

 ## Manage your subgroups

 ### Permissions

 Subgroups can operate independently of the main group.
 For example, if the subgroup privacy setting is set to **Secret**, then only invited members can find this subgroup, see who is in it, and see threads.
-More on privacy below.

 Subgroups can have their own coordinators, and, thus, the coordinators of a subgroup may not be the same as the coordinators of the parent group.